kelvinleong/kelvinleong.github.io/_posts/2015-12-24-Multithreading-in-java.markdown

 ![Alt text](/resources/multithreading/thread-runnable-erp.png)

 As shown in the code example, both two methods actually embed the thread body in run() method but the semantic difference is that ThreadB implement the interface run() of Runnable while ThreadA override the method in Thread object.
 In practice, creating thread using ThreadA is straightforward for beginner to go but ThreadB is actually the preferred method to create a thread.
 The reason is that ***"implements Runnable"*** is more flexible as multi inheritance is not supported in Java.
 Say, you want to customize a timer control to update the time every 2 seconds by extending an implemented timer class.
-By this way, you cannot use "extend Thread" method due to the single inheritance restrict in Java.Instead, you can only make the timer to ***"implements Runnable"*** and override the run() method to specialize the thread's behavior.
+By this way, you cannot use "extend Thread" method due to the single inheritance restrict in Java.
+Instead, you can only make the timer to ***"implements Runnable"*** and override the run() method to customize the thread's behavior.

 ### Start a thread

-Thread should be started by invoking the native method start() to begin execution.The Java Virtual Machine then calls the run method of this thread to go.Directly invoking the run() method from main thread, the run() method goes onto the current call stack rather than at the beginning of a new call stack i.e., run() will serve as a function call instead by direct invoking.
+Thread should be started by invoking the native method start() to begin execution.
+The Java Virtual Machine then calls the run method of this thread to go.
+Directly calling the run() method from main thread, the run() method goes onto the current call stack rather than at the beginning of a new call stack i.e., directly calling run() method will serve as a function call instead of direct invoking.

 **start()** method of Thread class is used to start a newly created thread.
 It performs following tasks: